dickensas/kotlin-gradle-templates/README.md

   * `embed-python` - Embedding Python 3 or 2 in Kotlin and calling a method with parameter
   * `embed-ruby` - Embedding Ruby in Kotlin
   * `embed-lua` - Embedding Lua in Kotlin and calling a method with parameter
+  * `svg-bouncing-ball` - Simple ball animation with SVG based shape and Kotlin OpenGL
+  * `chipmunk-physics` - Simple chipmunk code with 3 rigid surface and ball bouncing from them